-- b.
+- 1. As required by the IRDA Financial Statements Regulations, we have issued a separate certificate of even date on the matters specified in paragraph 3 and 4 of Schedule C to the IRDA Financial Statements Regulations. - 2.
+Further to our comments in the certificate referred to in the other matter, as required by the IRDA Financial Statements Regulations, read with sub section (3) of Section 143 of the Act, we report that: - a.
+We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit and have found them to be satisfactory. - b.
 In our opinion and to the best of our information and according to the explanations given to us, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c.
 As the Company's financial accounting system is centralized and maintained at the Corporate Office, no returns for the purpose of our audit are prepared at the branches of the Company. - d.
 The Balance Sheet, the Revenue Account, the Profit and Loss Account and the Receipts and Payments Account dealt with by this report are in agreement with the books of account. - e.
 The Balance Sheet, the Revenue Account, the Profit and Loss Account and the Receipts and Payments Account dealt with by this report comply with the Accounting Standards specified under Section 133 of the Companies Act, to the extent they are not inconsistent with the accounting principles prescribed in the Regulations and orders/directions/circulars issued by the IRDAI in this regard. - f.
-In our opinion and to the best of our information and according to the explanations given to us, investments of the Company have been valued in accordance with the provisions of the insurance Act, the Regulations and / or orders/directions issued by IRDA in this regard; - g.
+In our opinion and to the best of our information and according to the explanations given to us, investments of the Company have been valued in accordance with the provisions of the Insurance Act, the Regulations and / or orders/directions issued by IRDAI in this regard; - g.
 In our opinion and to the best of our information and according to the explanations given to us, the accounting policies selected by the Company are appropriate and are in compliance with the applicable Accounting Standards specified under Section 133 of the Act and rules framed there under, as applicable and with the accounting principles as prescribed in the IRDA Financial Statements Regulations and orders/directions/circulars issued by the IRDA in this regard; - h.
-On the basis of the written representations received from the directors as on March 31, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2019 from being appointed as a director in terms of sub-section 2 of Section 164 of the Act. - i.
-With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in 'Annexure A' to this report. and - j.
-With respect to the other matters to be included in the Auditor's report in accordance with the requirements of the sub-section 16 of Section 197 of the Act, as amended:
+On the basis of the written representations received from the directors as on March 31, 2020 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2020 from being appointed as a director in terms of sub-section 2 of Section 164 of the Act.